A Guide to Vietnamese Drip Coffee

 One of the easiest, but very tasty and strong coffee to prepare is a Vietnamese drip coffee.
 When you walk around the city, you can see people sitting on their tiny chairs and sipping their coffee.
 Almost every home has the equipment for making a tasty drip coffee.

-When I tried it the first time, I immediately got hooked and now I’m the part of their coffee culture – drinking few strong coffees per day, no matter the time.
+When I tried it the first time, I immediately got hooked and now I’m the part of their coffee culture – drinking a few strong coffees per day, no matter the time.

 No matter where you’re in the world, you should get ingredients and equipment, so you could be always ready for one shot of Vietnamese coffee!
 Also, it’s easy to get your hands on the filter and it’s highly portable as dimensions are very small.
+It makes a coffee filter and coffee the portable and delicious Vietnamese souvenir you should bring home.

 Vietnamese Coffee Culture Is So Strong!